Geetha-Mahadevappa/Interface-circuit-for-Inductive-Power-Transmission-/README.md

 In order to get a narrower band for the BPF, a LPF-HPF combination was realized in Butterworth filter configuration.

 Check out the design in 1.png, 2.png, 3.png files respectively.
 Resultant Sine wave is in result.png file.

+The high pass filter output had attenuation.
+Voltage follower and inverting amplifier were used after low pass filter output, but voltage follower output had attenuation and inverting amplifier output had distortion, though the output magnitude was satisfactory.